 In the ever-evolving landscape of business, Human Resources (HR) is assuming a more strategic role, particularly in influencing real estate decisions for workplaces.
-Beyond the traditional functions of hiring, training, and employee well-being, HR is actively involved in shaping the physical environment where employees work, influencing the design and functionality of office spaces.
-To gain deeper insights into this transformation, we engage in a strategic dialogue with Gemma Cottrell, Head of HR & Employee Engagement at Spica.
+Beyond the traditional functions of hiring, training, and employee well-being.
+HR is actively involved in shaping the physical environment where employees work influencing the design and functionality of office spaces.
+To gain deeper insights into this transformation, we spoke with Gemma Cottrell, Head of HR & Employee Engagement at Spica.

-Gemma provides a brief overview of her role, focusing on collaborating with business leaders to understand desired results and creating workspaces and cultures that attract top talent.
-She emphasizes the pivotal role HR plays in fostering engagement and affiliation within high-performing teams.
+Gemma provides an overview of her role.
+Especially focusing on collaborating with business leaders to understand desired results and creating workspaces and cultures that attract top talent.
+She emphasises the pivotal role HR plays in fostering engagement and affiliation within high-performing teams.

 Q: Can you provide a brief overview of your role as Head of HR & Employee Engagement and how it has evolved over time?